Living with other students can be an exciting part of studying at university, however there are some important points to know and be aware of.

 - Have monthly meetings as a house/flat to talk about any issues.
 It will also be a great way to plan other activities and bond as a group.

-- Most important, make you are open to communicating with others.
-Listen to others and also talk to them if there is a problem.
-Often talking about a problem early on before it becomes a big deal will save you a lot of stress.
+- Most importantly, be open to communicating with others.
+Listen to others and talk to them if there is a problem.
+Often talking about a problem before it becomes a big deal will save you a lot of stress.

 Respect others and shared space.
 If you made a mess, make sure you clean it up.
 Even if it is the next day.
 Make sure it is clean, and let others know you will clean it up tomorrow.
 Being respectful of others is key to living together happily.
-Whether it is noise and music, having people other, eating other’s food, or doing your turn to clean.
-If you do what you are responsible for, others are more likely to be responsible too.
+Whether it is noise and music, having guests, eating other people's food, or taking your turn to clean.
+If you take responsibility for yourself, others are more likely to be responsible too.

 Here are a few tips to help

 - Have a cleaning rota.
-If someone does not do their turn, have a penalty like cooking a meal for everyone.
+If someone misses their turn, have a penalty like cooking a meal for everyone.

 - When someone does not do their fair share of washing up, try doing just yours and if it is still there after 24 hrs, ask them nicely to wash their dishes.